isabella232/sfcc-helpcenter/content/md/find-data/where-attributes.md

 ::: info
 **Mapping between your PIM and SFCC instances:**
-The Akeneo connector maps PIM product models this way:
+Akeneo Connector for SFCC maps PIM product models this way:

 **PIM Product models with 1 level of variation:**
 - PIM product models `common` layer is mapped with SFCC `Variation master`